-Many mobile phone manufacturers produce portable loop systems for use with your hearing aid(s).
+Many mobile phone manufacturers now produce portable loop systems for use with your hearing aid(s).
 Contact any mobile phone shop or search the internet for further details.
 This can be particularly useful in noisy situations or when used as a 'hands free' accessory.
-Streaming/ Bluetooth devices:
+Loop systems: